KQM-git/TCL/docs/evidence/characters/anemo/traveler-anemo.md

 **Evidence:**

-* With delayed absorption, the last absorption element application matches expected aura duration for 2B absorption with 1U Anemo:
+* With delayed absorption, the last absorption Element application matches expected aura duration for 2B absorption with 1U Anemo:
   * [2B Absorption](https://youtu.be/yh4dH0WbA6A)
-* With 1A type decay transfer and immediate absorption, the last absorption element application matches expected aura duration for 2U absorption:
+* With 1A type decay transfer and immediate absorption, the last absorption Element application matches expected aura duration for 2U absorption:
   * [2B Absorption with 1A Decay](https://youtu.be/2MtlaOVx904)

 **Significance:** The increased absorption gauge may be useful for:

-* Shield breaking when able to absorb a counter element.
+* Shield breaking when able to absorb a counter Element.
 * Increased Freeze duration otherwise unavailable due to the rarity of 2B Hydro applicators (only Tartaglia and Kokomi as of patch 2.3)

 ### Anemo MC's Q ability to "pick up" enemies is dependent on level difference